madpiano/2019-432/README.md

 ### Available Now

 - The [Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md) serves as the final word for all deadlines and will eventually provide links for all classes and deliverables.
-- A draft of the [Course Syllabus](https://thomaselove.github.io/2019-432-syllabus/) is now available.
-Some additional details will emerge over time.
+- The [Course Syllabus](https://thomaselove.github.io/2019-432-syllabus/) is now available.
 - The [Slides Page](https://github.com/THOMASELOVE/2019-432/tree/master/slides) provides links to presentation materials and READMEs for each class session.
 - Dr. Love's [book of 432 Course Notes](https://thomaselove.github.io/2019-432-book/) is now available.
     - This is the principal textbook for the course, and will be updated occasionally during the semester.